-I love packing Eliana’s school lunches.
+I love packing Eliana and Lia’s school lunches.
 I see it as my way of contributing to her day.
 Making sure she has a healthy lunchbox full of nutritious goodies to nibble on is very important.
-Not just to maximise her focus and boost her immunity but also to ensure the development of lifelong healthy eating habits.
+Not just to maximize her focus and boost her immunity but also to ensure the development of lifelong healthy eating habits.

 A healthy lunchbox will lead to better health, better grades and better behaviour.